DefGuard/docs/help/mobile-client.md

 ### Connecting to location (with MFA)

 {% hint style="warning" %}
-Please check [this](#authenticating-with-openid) section for information about OpenID authentication method works.
+Please check [this](#authenticating-with-openid) section for information about how the OpenID authentication method works.
 {% endhint %}

 1. Choose desired instance from list